Thomas Joseph Byrnes: Opposition to Federation

 Byrnes' brief five month premiership was dominated by the question of Federation.
 Prior to his premiership he had been an eloquent and forceful opponent of Federation.
-He contended that Federation was a vainglorious manoeuvre of self-seeking politicians with 'imperial' notions, which did recognize the reality of Australia as a minor power, but succumbed to 'thoughts in our mind that we are a very much larger country in the universe than we really are'.
+He contended that Federation was a vainglorious manoeuvre of self-seeking politicians with 'imperial' notions, which did recognise the reality of Australia as a minor power, but succumbed to 'thoughts in our mind that we are a very much larger country in the universe than we really are'.
 The projected Federation would only 'vainly simulate the pretensions of another smaller empire'; an Australian empire which 'aimed at unification rather than federation', and thereby stymie the development of Queensland.

 Instead of the Federation that came to pass, Byrnes favoured political integration by means of the Federal Council of Australasia, an appointed body which had met biennially since 1885.
-At its 1897 meeting he proposed that the Council's legitimacy be enhanced by the direct election, by voters, of delegates to the Council.
-This proposal was opposed by leading Federationist members of the Council, and was defeated, with 9 delegates in favour and 9 against.
-This effectively spelt the end of the Council.
+At its 1897 meeting he proposed that the council's legitimacy be enhanced by the direct election, by voters, of delegates to the council.
+This proposal was opposed by leading Federationist members of the council, and was defeated, with 9 delegates in favour and 9 against.
+This effectively spelt the end of the council.

 On becoming premier in April 1898, Byrnes adopted a more circumspect position on Federation.
 On a tour of the pro-Federation Queensland north his earlier fighting words were replaced by diffuse professions of federalism in the abstract.
 In July 1898 Byrnes accepted an invitation by the leader of the NSW No campaign, Jack Want, to confer with the NSW premier George Reid.
 What passed between the two premiers at their Sydney conference remains one of the tantalizing unknowns of the federation story.
 The outcome of this excursion to Sydney was catastrophic to Byrnes on another account entirely.